CESNET/eduroam-icinga/doc/icinga2_setup.md

 Apache is used as webserver because of it's support with shibboleth module.

-By default icingaweb2 is located at url /icingaweb2.
+By default Icinga Web 2 is located at url /icingaweb2.
-With the configuration below, icingaweb2 is available at url /.
+With the configuration below, Icinga Web 2 is available at url /.

 ```
 <VirtualHost *:80>